ToysToTinkerWith/DarkCoin/docs/website-and-playground-recovery.md

 ## Integrity and scope

 `manifest.json` maps file paths to sizes and SHA-256 hashes. `backup-index.json` maps unique objects to downloadable archives and records each archive checksum.
 The restore tool validates both layers.
 The website snapshot has its own `backups/2026-09-21/website-manifest.json` for file verification.
 Keep the release tag intact and make another dated snapshot after future changes; this backup is not an automatic recurring service.

+## Backup tooling

+`backup_playground_assets.py` inventories local assets, `upload_playground_backup.py` packages and uploads them, and `restore_playground_backup.py` restores them.
+The uploader additionally needs Python `requests` and an authenticated Git credential helper.
+Dates, branch names, and release tags in the creation tools are deliberately fixed for this snapshot; choose new values when preparing a future backup.
+Restoration needs neither GitHub credentials nor extra Python packages once the release is published.